Private Career Colleges (PCCs)

 • Must meet the designation requirements of the Student Aid Operational Policy and Procedure Manual and all other applicable policy, guidelines, regulation, and legislation.

-An appeal process has been developed for any institution that is not satisfied with the determination.
-Private Career Colleges requesting an appeal would need to send in a formal written request for an appeal to the Student Aid Executive Director's inbox at: SAA.ExecutiveDirectorsOffice@gov.ab.ca.
-Further instructions regarding the appeal process will be sent back to the Private Career College on how to appeal.
+An appeal process has been developed for any institution not satisfied with the determination of the exemption request.
+Alberta Private Career Colleges requesting an appeal would need to email a formal written request for a review to the Program Accountability and Compliance inbox at: piaunit@gov.ab.ca.
+Further instructions regarding the appeal process will be sent to the Alberta Private Career College in response to an exemption request.

 Alberta Institution Designation Agreement (AIDA)

-See a sample of the AIDA on the Resources for Schools section.
+See a sample of the AIDA in the Guides and Resources section.

 Alberta Private Career College Institution Designation Requirements